zero-os/0-templates/templates/zerodb/README.md

 - `indexDir`: index file directory (default /zerodb/)
 - `mode`: a value from enum Mode representing the 0-db mode.
 - `sync`: boolean indicating whether all write should be sync'd or not.
 - `container`: reference to the container running the zerodb.
+This is set by the template.
 - `node`: reference to the node running the zerdb container
 - `nodeMountPoint`: the node mountpoint that will be mounted at containerMountPoint.
 - `containerMountPoint`: the container destination where hostMountPoint will be mounted.